Quick Guide to Facial Cleansing

 When it comes to cleansers it’s hard to know what’s best for you as there are so many different types.
 Try a few before settling on one that suits your skin.
 This is key to a successful facial routine.

 10+ years in the industry.
 Level 4 Advanced Beauty Therapy.
-Advanced Dermal Filler and Botox.
+Advanced Dermal Filler and Anti-Wrinkle.
 Fully qualified beauty and massage therapist.
 Specialising in semi permanent makeup and facial treatments.
 From eyebrows to lashes she provides these services mobile in Oldham.

 If you enjoyed this post please comment below or follow